zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

 1. Add new system property values to the `system-ext.properties` file.

-1. Run your DXP container with the `-v` option and a bind mount to your host folder:
+1. Run your DXP container with a `-v` option that bind mounts your host folder:

     ```bash
     docker run -it --name [container] -p 8080:8080 -v [host folder path]:/mnt/liferay liferay/dxp:[tag]